10akki/UserNotesApp/README.md

    URL: http://localhost:8090/UserNotesApp/getUsers
    Request Method Type: GET
    Response Code: 200(SUCCESS: On successful retreival of records)
+   NOTE: Only 'akhilgarg11@gmail.com' user is allowed to see all users list.
+His Role is 'ROLE_ADMIN'.

  b)To get user details on the basis of EmailId:-
    URL: http://localhost:8090/UserNotesApp/getUser/{emailId}